Joao-Ex-Machina/jbcr.pt/content/about.md

 - I'm into [analog photography](/gallery/analog)
 - I **enjoy cooking** and barbecueing
 - I like to produce spirits and I'm learning more on home brewing
+- I have an overall interest in everyday and darkroom chemistry
-- I smoke a pipe
+- I smoke a pipe sometimes
 - I **really like dogs** and I am medically **alergic to cats**
 - I have strabismus, and had corrective eye surgery (that's why my right eyelid droops a bit)
 - I like traveling, especially inside the portuguese territory